 A Starter's Guide to Miniatures Painting

 There are few spectacles in tabletop gaming as awe-inspiring as a miniatures game full of nicely painted miniatures and well-made terrain.
-To the unexperienced, miniatures painting can be seen as a craft reserved for the talented or particularly dexterous… but it’s not!
-This article and the following one are intended to give you a solid overview of miniature painting and dispel the misconception that painting your Star Wars™: Legion miniatures is out of your reach.
+To the inexperienced, miniatures painting might seem like a craft reserved for the talented or particularly dexterous… but it’s not!
+This article should give you a solid overview of miniature painting and dispel the misconception that painting your Star Wars™: Legion miniatures is out of your reach.

 You can pre-order your own copy of the Star Wars: Legion Core Set at your local retailer or online through our webstore today!
 Then, read on for more information on how you can get started painting your Star Wars: Legion collection.